alehenriquez/Art--Data-Organizer/README.md

-This program reads in an input file with a certain format and stores the data into struct arrays.
+This program reads in an input file with a specfic format and dynamically allocates memory to store the data.